Relational Infrastructure

 • Ask one real question before adding your next point, and wait for the whole answer

-• Watch for the follow-up questions returning: that's the relationship rehydrating
+• Watch for the follow-up questions returning; that's the relationship rehydrating

 Go deeper